 Good Forms for Better Living

-At Service Brown, formerly known as Modern Artifacts, we've dedicated the last 25 years to presenting what we consider exceptional examples of postwar art and design.
+At Service Brown we've dedicated the last 30 years to offering what we consider exceptional examples of postwar art and design.

 With the help of experienced vendors with whom we have worked for many years, we balance professional conservation with genuine patina and period-appropriate choices.